Honest-binding quantum bit commitment from separable operations: Security definitions

 \section{Security definitions}

 As previously mentioned, a bit commitment protocol is desired to be at the same time hiding and binding.
-The definition of the first property is quite straightforward: a protocol is \emph{perfectly hiding} if Bob can guess the committed bit before the opening phase with probability $\nicefrac{1}{2}$.
-On the other hand, there are different ways to define what it means for a protocol to be binding.
-There is a composable definition given in \cite{damgaard_tight}, while the most common definition appears in \cite{goos_perfectly_2000}.
-In the latter, the authors define a bit commitment protocol to be binding if $p_0+p_1-1$ cannot be non-negligible, where $p_b$ is the probability of Alice successfully opening the bit $b$.
-Authors in \cite{agrawal_general_2022} and \cite{fang_et_al:LIPIcs.ISAAC.2022.26} call this property \emph{sum-binding}, while also defining the notion of \emph{honest-binding}.
-Informally, a protocol is honest-binding if Alice cannot successfully open the bit $1-b$ after she honestly committed to bit $b$.
-We formally define honest-binding as follows: \begin{defo}[$\varepsilon$-honest-binding] In a bit commitment protocol, let $p_s(b)$ be the probability that Alice successfully opens bit $1-b$ after having honestly committed to bit $b$.
+The definition of the first property is quite straightforward. { \begin{defo}[$\mu$-hiding] A quantum bit commitment protocol is \emph{$\mu$-hiding}, with $\mu\geq 0$, if Bob can guess the committed bit before the opening phase only with probability $\nicefrac{1}{2}+\mu$.
+It is said to be \emph{perfectly hiding} if $\mu=0$, i.e.~Bob can only hazard a random guess. \end{defo} } On the other hand, there are different ways to define what it means for a protocol to be binding.
+There is a composable definition given in \cite{schaffner_boundedstorage}, while the most common definition was first presented in \cite{goos_perfectly_2000}.
+In the latter, the authors define a bit commitment protocol to be binding if Alice cannot significantly increase the total probability of successfully opening both $0$ and $1$ after the commit phase.
+In \cite{schaffner_boundedstorage} this is referred to as \emph{weak-binding} and authors in \cite{agrawal_general_2022} and \cite{fang_et_al:LIPIcs.ISAAC.2022.26} call this property \emph{sum-binding}, while also defining the notion of \emph{honest-binding}.
+Informally, a protocol is honest-binding if Alice cannot successfully open the bit $1-b$ after she honestly committed to the bit $b$.
+We formally define sum-binding and honest-binding as follows: { \begin{defo}[$\delta$-sum-binding] A bit commitment protocol is \emph{$\delta$-sum-binding} if for any strategy that Alice follows, the probabilities $p_b$ of successfully opening the bit $b\in\{0,1\}$ satisfy

+\end{defo} } \begin{defo}[$\varepsilon$-honest-binding] In a bit commitment protocol, for $b\in\{0,1\}$, let $p_b$ be the probability that Alice successfully opens the bit $1-b$ after having honestly committed the bit $b$.
 We say the protocol is \emph{$\varepsilon$-honest-binding} if:

 \end{defo}